5 min read

-Meet Lorenzo Ligabue from Alesco, our Magnesium Producer
+Meet Dr. Putignano from Gnosis, our Folate Producer

 Folic Acid is synthetically produced, and used in fortified foods and supplements because it can be converted into Folate in the body.
 However, Folic Acid is a synthetic oxidized form, not significantly found in fresh natural foods.
 To be used, it must be converted to tetrahydrofolate (tetrahydrofolic acid).
 Increasing evidence suggests that this process may be slow in humans, especially people with a particular genetic mutation (more on that shortly).
 Conversely, folates occur naturally in many foods and are especially plentiful in dark green leafy vegetables, and they work directly in the body.
 Our Quatrefolic® is already in the biologically active form, so it’s easily absorbed, even by people who have the gene mutation.